bitchan/eccrypto/README.md

 ## Motivation

-There is currently no any isomorphic ECC library which provides ECDSA, ECDH and ECIES for both Node.js and Browser and uses the fastest implementations available (e.g. [secp256k1-node](https://github.com/wanderer/secp256k1-node) is much faster than other libraries but can be used only on Node.js).
+There is currently no any isomorphic ECC library which provides ECDSA, ECDH and ECIES for both Node.js and Browser and uses the fastest libraries available (e.g. [secp256k1-node](https://github.com/wanderer/secp256k1-node) is much faster than other libraries but can be used only on Node.js).
 So `eccrypto` is an attempt to create one.
 Current goals:

-- [x] Convert private key to public
+- [x] ~~Convert private key to public~~
-- [x] ECDSA
+- [x] ~~ECDSA~~
 - [ ] ECDH
 - [ ] ECIES